maatlabs/zescrow/README.md

 # Zescrow

-Zescrow (for zero-knowledge escrow) is a trust-minimized, chain-agnostic implementation of an escrow program using the RISC Zero zkVM as the zero-knowledge prover.
+Zescrow (for zero-knowledge escrow) is a trust-minimized, chain-agnostic implementation of an escrow program using the RISC Zero zkVM as the zero-knowledge prover/verifier.

 > [!WARNING]